How to Add a Room Air Duct with Speedi-Boot – mount the vent boot and connect the flexible air duct. This project is continued from Part 2.

 The attic work is now complete.

-Air Register Installation
+Ceiling Air Vent Installation

 I’m ready to install the air register on the new Speedi-Boot vent.
 Speedi-Boots have dust covers to keep out spray paint, dirt and debris.
 The dust cover is especially helpful for floor installations to keep out dirt during while remodeling or adding a new room.